x739809514/x739809514.github.io/Code/C++/C++ Prime Note.md

   `const double pi = 3.14; const double *cptr = &pi`
 - const pointer: the address of the object can't be changed, but the value of the object can be changed (low-level const) `int i = 0; int *const ptr = &i`
+- for top-level const, copy won't influence that, but for low-level const, we need add const by ourselves.
 - constexpr: the object can be know at compile step

 ### Type Processing